Omikhleia/markdown.sile/examples/sile-and-markdown.md

 An image with nonempty caption (i.e. "alternate" text), occurring alone by itself in a paragraph, will be rendered as a figure with a caption.
-If your class or previously loaded packages provide a `captioned-figure` environment, it will be wrapped around the image (and it is then assumed to take care of a `\caption` content, i.e. to extract and display it appropriately).
+If your class or previously loaded packages provide a `captioned-figure` environment, it will be wrapped around the image (and it is then assumed to take care of a `\caption` content, i.e. to extract and display it appropriately).^[When using the **resilient** classes, the caption will be numbered by default, and added to the list of figures.
+Specify `.unnumbered`, and `.notoc` respectively, if you do not want it.]
 Otherwise, the converter uses its own fallback method.

 Besides regular image files, a few specific file extensions are also recognized and